-Paul moved to Seward, Alaska and began working on boats at the impressionable age of nineteen.
-A flurry of ambition awarded him with his first captain’s license two-years later, and he spent the next few years working on the northern Gulf of Alaska.
-In 2006, Paul began running multi-day trips and research expeditions in Southeast Alaska, Coastal British Columbia, and Puget Sound, and he has since made a career out of exploring one of the worlds most interesting and challenging coastlines.
+Paul grew up in Western Oregon in the soggy farm lands of the Willamette Valley, and has always loved being outdoors.
+At the age of nineteen, he moved to the north gulf coast of Alaska and began working on boats.
+There, he fell in love with the dramatic coastline of Alaska, the rhythms of the ocean, and the pace of life at sea.
+In 2006, Paul moved to northern Washington where he spent his off season as a captain of a boat serving as a floating classroom for young people in the Salish Sea, helping to teach about marine ecology and conservation.
+His summers were spent working as a captain of natural history and research expeditions in Southeast Alaska and Coastal British Columbia.
+Since then, Paul has made a career out of exploring one of the worlds most interesting and challenging coastlines.
 For him, the waters of the Pacific Northwest are a second home, and he enjoys sharing his love of the landscape with guests and crew.
 When not sea-born, Paul, along with his wife Laurel, spend their time tending their small organic vegetable farm in Hood River, Oregon.

 “I believe that we are among a very fortunate few to have the privilege to do the work that we do.
 Simply put, we are awestruck explorers in a world bigger than our imagination.
 There’s a kind of magic that comes from the community aboard these small vessels.
 That community, when combined with the landscape, creates a harmony that is reminiscent of a simpler time, long forgotten by most.
 I have a genuine love for the beauty and drama of this coastline, for the crews with which I work, and for the enthusiasm of our guests.” – Paul